krutikabhagwat21/python-banking-system/README.md

 # python-banking-system
-a console-based banking management system build using python
+a console-based banking management
-# Python Banking System

-A console-based Banking Management System developed using Python.
+ System developed using Python.

 ## Features